 This web page shows only a small excerpt of our Ansend research.
 Another 61 words (4 lines of text) covering the years 1697, 1762, 1769, 1849, 1797, 1857 and 1857 are included under the topic Early Ansend History in all our PDF Extended History products and printed products wherever possible.

 Ansend Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Ansend has been spelled many different ways, including Anson, Hanson, Ansen, Eanson, Ansin and others.
+Ansend has been spelled many different ways, including Anson, Hanson, Ansen, Eanson, Ansin, L'Anson and others.

 Early Notables of the Ansend family (pre 1700)

 Notables of this surname at this time include: George Anson, 1st Baron Anson (1697-1762), English admiral, noted for his circumnavigation of the globe; General Sir George Anson (1769-1849)...

 Another 27 words (2 lines of text) are included under the topic Early Ansend Notables in all our PDF Extended History products and printed products wherever possible.